-Weapon Or Wonder?
-5 Protomolecule-Related Questions From The Premiere Episodes Of The Expanse
+Protomolecule: Weapon Or Wonder?
+5 Questions About This Week’s Expanse

 The two-hour, double episode premiere of The Expanse took a deep dive into the backstory of the protomolecule experiment—where did the molecule come from, what’s the experiment about, who are the operators currently directing its development, and what potential might it hold for the future of our species?
 The episodes set the pace for the season (fast, btw), packing a tonne of action into just two hours but it’s the mystery of the protomolecule that drew us in—and is certain to keep us tuned to the show for the next couple of months.
 We’ve got questions (already):